 Driving is a powerful symbol of independence, so it’s helpful to start talking about this while the warning signs are still mild.
 You may want to ease into the subject of driving—start with an agreement to no longer drive in bad weather, after dark, or long distances.
 This way, when the time comes, the idea of not driving anymore may not be as much of a shock.
 You can also explain the risks and remind them that there is a chance of them hurting themselves or others.
 It may help to provide alternatives.
 Offer to help them learn about how to find and use other transportation options in your area or volunteer to drive them places.

 Medication management is crucial task for many caregivers and another way they can ensure their loved one is staying safe.
 People with chronic diseases or disabilities take more medications, so it’s important to keep an up-to-date medication list.
 A Medication List should include the name of the drug, dosage, start and stop dates, what the medication looks like, any record of side effects – including impacts on safe driving, and what the drug is treating.

-As more individuals become vaccinated against COVID-19, it’s important to stay up to date on gathering guidelines to protect you and your loved ones.
+As more individuals become vaccinated against COVID-19 and gatherings and travel become safer, you may be planning to visit with friends and family soon yourself.
+It’s important to make sure that you and your loved one have been vaccinated.
+Fully vaccinated people can gather safely in small groups indoors without wearing a mask or social distancing.
 Guidance changes regularly, so visit CAN’s website for more information available on Covid-19 and to learn how you can continue to keep yourself and your loved one safe.

 Find Caregiver Action Network online: